htw-imi-showtime/showtime-website/content/ws21/bachelor/b4-bessere-wahlpflichtkursbelegung/process.md

 {{<section title="What we had to start with">}}

-As previously mentioned, Julia Zamaitats original studyplan project was our starting point, which .
-It pursued a pretty similar goal to ours, which is to make the overall course organization less stressful and more structured.
+As previously mentioned, Julia Zamaitats original studyplan project was our starting point, that pursued a pretty similar goal to ours, which is to make the overall course organization less stressful and more structured.
 At first we were not sure if we would just use that code as sort of a template for an own completely new project to make it easier to get to know the tool stack and how to work with it.
 Because of the similiarities between these two projects though, **we decided to extend the studyplan to have an even bigger project with more functionalities** related to the same topic.
 This also meant, that we always had the chance to ask Julia for help if we get stuck.

 {{</section>}}